chronicleprotocol/documentation/docs/Developers/glossary.md

 ### opPoke

-An opPoke reference refers to an Optimistic poke [More info here](https://github.com/chronicleprotocol/scribe/blob/main/docs/Scribe.md#optimistic-flavored-scribe). opPokes only finalize after a opChallengePeriod, instead of pokes that finalize directly.
+An opPoke reference refers to an Optimistic poke [More info here](https://github.com/chronicleprotocol/scribe/blob/main/docs/Scribe.md#optimistic-flavored-scribe). opPokes only finalize after an opChallengePeriod, instead of pokes that finalize directly.

 ### opChallenge

 Function to challenge an optimistic poke.
 A public callable opChallenge() function can be called at any time.
 The function verifies the current optimistically poked data and, if the Schnorr signature verification succeeds, finalizes the data.
-However, if the Schnorr signature verification fails, the feed bound to the data is automatically diss'ed, i.e. removed from the whitelist, and the data deleted.
+However, if the Schnorr signature verification fails, the feed bound to the data is automatically dissed, i.e. removed from the whitelist, and the data deleted.
 [More info here](https://github.com/chronicleprotocol/scribe/blob/main/docs/Scribe.md#optimistic-flavored-scribe)

 ### wat